 - It gave the insurer’s treating physician the power to determine when treatment is complete.

-- The Act slashed the factor to calculate lost wages from a 40-hour workweek to as little as 26 hours.
+- The Act slashed the factor to calculate lost wages from assuming a 40-hour workweek to a strict calculation based upon the hours actually worked.

 The KWCA hands insurance companies all the power to deny your claim and spend as little as they can to compensate you.
 Don’t try to fight them on your own.